 To help underwrite the Dead Sea Scrolls Exhibition, bringing its ancient artifacts to Boston and helping visitors understand the divisions and inequalities that still echo in modern society.

-To support Project Reach, which includes needs identification, outreach, programs, and services targeted to a growing population of diverse and marginalized elders in the region.
+To support Project Reach, which includes needs identification, outreach, programs, and services targeted to a growing population of diverse and marginalized elders.

 To support Crisis Intervention and Diversion, preventing the unnecessary arrest, detention, and incarceration of those living with mental illness.